Top 10 Telemedicine Specialties & Treatment Areas for 2020

 With the growing care management needs of the aging boomer population, we predict greater opportunities in telehealth for endocrinology clinicians, family medicine primary care providers, or gerontology clinicians who treat and manage diabetes.

-Experts now say that annual exams aren’t actually necessary for most healthy men before age 40—good news for most Millenials that don’t have a primary care provider.
+Experts now say that annual exams aren’t necessary for most healthy men before age 40—good news for most Millennials who don’t have a primary care provider.
 But that doesn’t mean there aren’t issues that crop up that can be awkward or embarrassing to speak to a clinician about.
 From hormone optimization to erectile dysfunction, performance anxiety, hair loss, or genital herpes, telemedicine visits can ease the stress of having to see a clinician in person.
 Often all that’s needed is the completion of an online form and a men’s health telemedicine provider can either prescribe medication or schedule a short virtual visit to diagnose and develop a treatment plan.